cypriansakwa/latticefold_in_Rust/README.md

 ## Project Overview

 LatticeFold implements a lattice-based folding scheme for succinct proof systems.
 It combines advanced cryptographic techniques to reduce the complexity of proofs while maintaining security and efficiency.
 This implementation demonstrates the potential of lattice-based cryptography for succinct proof systems.
 ### Applications

+- **Recursive SNARKs**: Enables efficient recursive succinct non-interactive arguments of knowledge (SNARKs), essential for scaling blockchains and verifying large computations.
+- **Proof-Carrying Data (PCD)**: Facilitates the construction of PCD schemes, verifying sequences of computations to ensure correctness at each step.
+- **Post-Quantum Security**: Built on the Module Short Integer Solution (MSIS) problem, providing security against quantum attacks, making it ideal for post-quantum applications.
-- **Zero-Knowledge Proofs**: Prove knowledge of a statement without revealing the statement itself.
+- **Zero-Knowledge Proofs**: Constructs proofs that allow demonstrating knowledge of a statement without revealing the statement itself, crucial for privacy-preserving applications.
-- **Verifiable Computations**: Allow a verifier to confirm the correctness of computations without re-executing them.
+- **Verifiable Computations**: Verifies computational correctness without re-executing the computations, ensuring computational integrity.
+- **Customizable Constraint Systems (CCS)**: Supports both low-degree (e.g., R1CS) and high-degree constraints, offering flexibility in computational proofs.
+- **Fully Homomorphic Encryption (FHE) and Lattice Signatures**: Operates on the same module structure as FHE and lattice-based signatures, benefiting from optimizations and hardware advancements in these areas.

 The project is supported by the Ethereum Foundation ZK Grant and is intended for research and experimentation, not production use.